marcelo-vp/movies/README.md

 ## 2. Setting up the environment
 ### 2.1 Providing the services
 This application requires the following services:
-- MongoDB or PostgreSQL as database providers
+- PostgreSQL as database provider
 - Redis as cache provider
 ### 2.2 Creating a virtualenv
     mkvirtualenv -p python3 movies